Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 The Queensland Travel Guide acknowledges the Kambuwal people, Malintji and Kuunkari people, the Traditional Custodians of Stanthorpe.
 We pay our respects to their Elders past, present and emerging, and recognise their continued spiritual and cultural connections to Country.
 Always was, always will be, Aboriginal land.

-Located in the Southern Queensland Country – close to the New South Wales border, Stanthorpe or more broadly the Granite Belt region may be one of Australia’s best kept secrets.
+Located in the Southern Queensland Country – close to the New South Wales border, Stanthorpe or, more broadly, the Granite Belt region may be one of Australia’s best-kept secrets.

-To help you decide what to do in Stanthorpe, we’ve compiled this guide which covers all the best Stanthorpe attractions, including some of the best wineries to visit in Stanthorpe and other places to visit.
+To help you decide what to do in Stanthorpe, we’ve compiled this guide, which covers all the best attractions, including some of the best wineries and other places to visit.

-In addition to all the wonderful things to do and places to visit in Stanthorpe, this guide also includes all the essential information such as locations, opening hours and ticket prices where necessary.
+In addition to all the wonderful things to do and places to visit in Stanthorpe, this guide also includes all the essential information, such as locations, opening hours and ticket prices where necessary.

 So let’s get into it and help you discover the best Stanthorpe places to visit.